python/devguide/development-tools/clinic.rst

 "Getters" and "setters" are C functions defined in a :c:type:`PyGetSetDef` struct that facilitate :py:class:`property`-like access for a class.
-You can use the ``@getter`` and ``@setter`` directives to generate "impl" functions for using Argument Clinic.
+You can use the ``@getter`` and ``@setter`` directives to generate "impl" functions using Argument Clinic.

 This example --- taken from :cpy-file:`Modules/_io/textio.c` ---
 shows the use of ``@getter`` and ``@setter`` in combination with